 We use empirical orthogonal function (EOF) analysis to reduce the dimensionality of the data and decompose both anomaly and filtered fields over the wSA (Fig. 1).
 Removing the variability associated with periods smaller than 30 days in filtered anomaly fields avoided the inclusion of atmospheric meso and synoptic-scale propagating systems (e.g., cyclones and fronts).
-The first and second modes (EOF1, EOF2) produced by the analysis were selected and the results in section 3 show they are physically meaningful.
+The first and second mode (EOF1, EOF2) produced by the analysis were selected and the results in section 3 show they are physically meaningful.

 EOF analysis is usually applied over basin-size domains and captures features that correspond to large scale processes.
 In the Southern Hemisphere, for instance, the spatial signal of the Southern Annular Mode is present in the EOF of both seasonal swh (Hemer et al., 2010) and geopotential height fields (Mo, 2000).
-On the other hand, these large domains tend to separate the variability of large scale features in a given mode, which may attenuate (or even not show) the signature of a given regional process, such as the lobes in EOF maps in Figure 2 in O'Kane et al. (2017).
+On the other hand, these large domains tend to separate the variability of large scale features in a given mode, which may attenuate (or even not show) the signature of a given regional process, such as the lobes in EOF maps in Figure 2 in https://doi.org/10.1175/MWR-D-16-0291.1 (O'Kane et al., 2017).
 For this reason, we chose to restrict the EOF analysis to the wSA.
-Moreover, a wavelets analysis (Torrence and Compo, 1998) with a bias rectification (Liu et al., 2007) is used to identify relevant periods in the PCs of the EOFs.
+Moreover, a wavelets analysis (Torrence and Compo, 1998) with a bias rectification (Liu et al., 2007) is used to identify relevant periods in the principal-component time series (PC) of the EOFs.